Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 This particular model the Piccolo XS is the best-selling Dolce Gusto machine and the second best selling pod machine on Amazon at the time of writing.

-The Piccolo XS is a compact machine, w:25 d:32 h:25 cm, and has an 800ml water tank – and this is a manual machine, which means you manually set the machine to the bars displayed on the pods you’re utilizing.
+The Piccolo XS is a compact machine, w:25 d:32 h:25 cm, and has an 800ml water tank – and this is a manual machine, which suggests you manually set the machine to the bars displayed on the pods you’re utilizing.

 Check Price - Amazon UK

 The Infinissima is similar to the Piccolo XS, it has a bigger 1.2L water tank, and is 10cm wider at 33 d:32 h:27 cm.
-It’s a manual machine as the Piccolo XS, and it features a rising drip tray to troubleshoot the cup height vs taking the drip tray off on the Piccolo XS and clipping it on higher.
+It’s a manual machine as the Piccolo XS, and it features a rising drip tray to adjust the cup height vs taking the drip tray off on the Piccolo XS and clipping it on higher.

 Check Price - Amazon UK

-The Genio S Plus is currently the perfect seller on Amazon in the bean to cup coffee machines category, which is slightly odd, as a bean to cup coffee brewing tool it ain’t ;-), it’s a pod machine of course.
+The Genio S Plus is currently the perfect seller on Amazon in the bean to cup coffee machines category, which is slightly odd, as a bean to cup coffee brewing equipment it ain’t ;-), it’s a pod machine of course.

-Moving on from that, this is an automatic machine, so you just slap the pod in and the machine knows how much water to pass through the pod, although that’s adjustable, so if you want a bigger (weaker) coffee, you can.
+Moving on from that, this is an automatic machine, so you basically slap the pod in and the machine knows how much water to pass through the pod, although that’s adjustable, so if you want a bigger (weaker) coffee, you can.

 As with the Piccolo XS, there’s an 800ml water tank, and in terms of size, this is really slim at w:12 d:32 h:27 cm.
 In terms of more impressive features, the Genio S has the “Espresso Boost” technology for stronger espressos, and temperature control.